 Additionally, investors’ returns on lower-risk investments often decrease significantly as central banks attempt to fight deflation by reducing interest rates, which in turn reduces the amount of money they have available for spending.

 In the meantime, many other investments may yield a negative return or become highly volatile because investors are scared and companies aren’t posting profits.
 As investors pull out of stocks, the stock market inevitably drops.

 When deflation rears its head, financial lenders quickly start to pull the plugs on many of their lending operations for a variety of reasons.
 First of all, as assets such as houses decline in value, customers cannot back their debt with the same collateral.
 In the event a borrower is unable to make their debt obligations, the lenders will be unable to recover their full investment through foreclosures or property seizures.

 Also, lenders realize the financial position of borrowers is more likely to change as employers start cutting their workforce.
 Central banks might try to reduce interest rates to encourage customers to borrow and spend more, but many customers still won’t be eligible for loans.

 Historical Examples of Deflation

-1. Expansion of Industrial Revolution
+1. Late 19th Century: The Aftermath of the Industrial Revolution

 During the late 19th century, manufacturers took advantage of new technology that allowed them to increase their productivity.
 As a result, the supply of goods in the economy increased substantially, and consequently, the prices of those goods decreased.
 Although the increase in the level of productivity after the Industrial Revolution was a positive development for the economy, it also led to a period of deflation.